A Guide to Document Classification: Using Machine Learning, Deep Learning & OCR

 The final step is about connecting the automated workflow to your existing business systems.

-- Connect your outputs: Configure the export step of your workflow.
-This could be a direct API integration into your ERP (like SAP or NetSuite), accounting software (like QuickBooks or Xero), or a shared database.
+1. Connect your outputs: Configure the export step of your workflow.
+This could involve a direct API integration with your ERP (such as SAP or NetSuite), accounting software (like QuickBooks or Xero), or a shared database.

 Future-proofing your operations: The strategic outlook